A Cognitive Process-Inspired Architecture for Subject-Agnostic Brain Visual Decoding

-To achieve subject-agnostic capability, a straightforward approach is to modify the preprocessing pipeline and encoding scheme of existing subject-specific models~\cite{gong2024neuroclips,wang2025neurons} to map into a shared representational space, thereby enabling a subject-agnostic setting.
+To achieve subject-agnostic capability, a straightforward approach is to modify the preprocessing pipeline and encoding scheme of existing subject-specific models~\citep{gong2024neuroclips,wang2025neurons} to map into a shared representational space, thereby enabling a subject-agnostic setting.
 However, when applied to unseen subjects, these subject-specific methods performed poorly, primarily due to their inability to extract universal semantic information across subjects, as demonstrated by the results of NEURONS$^{\ast}$ in Table~\ref{tab:main_res}.

-To address this, the GLFA~\cite{li2024glfa} method proposed a data-level functional alignment strategy that projects data from different subjects into a universal space.
+To address this, the GLFA~\citep{li2024glfa} method proposed a data-level functional alignment strategy that projects data from different subjects into a universal space.
 However, its reliance on pretraining with fMRI data from all subjects substantially reduces its practical applicability and runs counter to the subject-agnostic paradigm.
 In this case, it is necessary to redesign a truly \textbf{subject-agnostic} model that enables robust decoding across new subjects at the level of cognitive features.